Biden's Delaware home is now a player in document drama

 Now, Biden's home in Wilmington, Delaware, is coming under fresh scrutiny as a repository of classified material.

-The White House confirmed Thursday that classified records were found in the garage of Biden's Wilmington home, as well as an adjacent room that the president later identified as his personal library.
-The disclosure came three days after the White House said similarly classified materials were located at Biden's former institute in Washington.
+The White House confirmed that classified records were found in the garage of the home, as well as an adjacent room that the president later identified as his personal library.
+The disclosure came days after the White House said similarly classified materials were located at Biden's former institute in Washington.
 The discoveries, taken together, prompted Attorney General Merrick Garland to tap a special counsel to oversee the matter.

 People are also reading…